-Varicella-zoster infection, not vaccinated against varicella zoster, especially after age 60.
+Varicella-zoster infection, not vaccinated against varicella-zoster, especially after age 60.

 Playing contact sports like soccer can put you at risk for a rib injury.
-Other activities that can lead to injury can also cause the condition, unsafe driving that leads to an injury-causing accident.
+Other activities that can lead to damage can also cause the condition, unsafe driving that leads to an injury-causing accident.

 Signs and symptoms